 Dr. Rakoczy worked with Dr. Chris Wyatt during graduate school to study the control of breathing at the level of the Carotid Bodies: tiny organs that "sense" falling blood-oxygen levels and are responsible for the increased drive to breathe experienced when holding your breath.
 Trained as a cell physiologist, he is currently interested in understanding how psychedelic drugs, mainly psilocybin, work at the cellular level to ameliorate symptoms associated with a variety of mental health disorders.

 2021 - BS in Behavioral Neuroscience, Centre College

 Joined Summer 2021

-Prior to working in the McMurray Lab, I studied the neuroendocrinological effects of substance abuse in Japanese quail with Dr. Karin Gill as an undergraduate student.
-These projects shaped my research interest in understanding the neural mechanisms underlying addiction and withdrawal.
-Although I transitioned from feathers and beaks to tails and squeaks (quail vs. rodent models) when I joined the lab, I continue to investigate several aspects of substance use disorders.
-My current projects aim to address the therapeutic potential of psilocybin and its tryptamines for processes affected by drugs of abuse and mental health disorders, such as depression and anxiety.
-When I am not in the lab, you can probably find me at home with my pets and a good book, movie, or playlist!
+Prior to working in the McMurray Lab, Brianna studied the neuroendocrinological effects of substance abuse in Japanese quail with Dr. Karin Gill as an undergraduate student.
+These projects shaped her research interest in understanding the neural mechanisms underlying addiction and withdrawal.
+Although she transitioned from feathers and beaks to tails and squeaks (quail vs. rodent models) when she joined the lab, she continues to investigate several aspects of substance use disorders.
+Her current projects aim to address the therapeutic potential of psilocybin and other tryptamines for processes affected by drugs of abuse and mental health disorders, such as depression and anxiety.
+When she is not in the lab, you can probably find her at home with my pets and a good book, movie, or playlist!